Open-MSS/MSS/docs/deployment.rst

 We have methods to use data for ECMWF, CLaMS, GWFC, EMAC, METEOSAT implemented.
 The data have to use for their parameters the CF attribute standard_name.
+A new method should be able to deal with any CF conforming file following a couple of simple additional requirements.

 Per configuration you could register horizontal (*register_horizontal_layers*) or vertical layers (*register_vertical_layers*), give a basemap